matassalys0/odin-recipes/README.md

 Recipe project that showcases the basic html skills learned in the odin project.

-This small page has links, images and basic styling elements.
+This small page has links and images.